ArminJo/Arduino-BlueDisplay/README.md

 ## US_Distance
 Shows the distances measured by a HC-SR04 ultrasonic sensor.
 Can be used as a parking assistance.

+## Random delays
+Depending on the device you use, you can observe some random **"delays"** up to 500 ms in the timing of the display refresh.
+The **delays does not occur if you use a USB connection** instead of the Bluetooth one.<br/>
+The reason is, that the Bluetooth driver does not return its received bytes for a longer time.<br/>
+If you send to much data during this delay the **driver may hang**, as you can observe for the SimpleDSO Application, which runs **smooth with a USB** connection.
+Hanging may be avoided if using flow control, but the HC05 firmware and breakout boards do not support it.
+On the ESP32, the BluetoothSerial library supports it and there you can observe that the client program also delays, when the smartphone driver takes its delay.<br/>
+This Bluetooth driver is usually delivered by the hardware vendor, so it may depend on the chips used in your smartphone.<br/>
+In my opinion the Bluetooth SPP (Serial Port Profile) driver is not really specified/tested/optimized for real time behavior.<br/>
+Known devices with these "delays" are: Lenovo K3 Note 6.0, Nexus7 with AW-NH665 BT-Chip running 6.0.1, Nexus 6P with ?8.x?, Kindle Fire HD 8 with Broadcom BCM2076 running 6.3.1.5.

 ## Extras
 The extras folder (in the Arduino IDE use "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.